 For even more stunning sandy beaches, check out the best beaches in Northumberland.

-Beadnell Bay is one of the best spots across Northumberland for all types of water sports - surfing, windsurfing and kitesurfing amongst others.
+Beadnell Bay in Northmberland is one of the best spots in the region for all types of water sports: surfing, windsurfing and kitesurfing amongst others.
 Bring your gear yourself or hire from the school - if you have a boat to dock at the harbour, you’ll want to invest in some water skis or a wakeboard, or you could even try jet skiing if you haven’t before.
 There’s nothing better than zooming across the waves on a jet ski to work up an appetite for lunch!

-When the waves are high, you’ll see surfers and bodyboarders coming out in their droves to the middle and south of the bay where the swell can reach up to 15 ft in height.
+When the waves are high, you’ll see surfers and bodyboarders coming out in their droves to the middle and south of Beadnell Bay where the swell can reach up to 15 feet in height.
 Schools will give you tuition if you are not experienced enough to go it alone - try Northside Surf School or Active 4 seasons.
 They can deliver equipment and give lessons so even if you’ve never set foot on a board or ski, you’ll be in capable hands.

 Situated at the north end of the bay, the harbour is located slightly away from the village.
 Beadnell is different from other villages in the area in that it is almost separated into two parts, with the village and church to the north and then the tiny harbour sitting to the south.
 The harbour is an unusual one, being the only west-facing one on the east coast but it really is a lovely place to walk around.
 Watch the boats come in from behind its striking 18th-century triple lime kilns and then stroll down onto the sands of Beadnell Bay for a walk along the shore or a few minutes of rest and relaxation.